ppvarga/hwfc-music-pcg/README.md

 ### The `wfc`  subdirectory

 This is where the model resides.
 This is probably where we will spend most of our time in the live rundown, but afterwards it should be clear (also, I'm sorry, I don't really feel like writing everything out in here, I think telling you about it in person is way more efficient).

-# This is it, I guess

-hell yea